Welcome to Telrhin. A world setting for dice & paper roleplaying games. Home to our campaigns since 1984.

 A Pile of Broken Truths

-What started as the clumsy imaginings of Tolkein-obsessed teenagers evolved into what it is now: an elaborately imagined world of high fantasy forty years deep.
+What started as the clumsy campaigns of Tolkein-obsessed teenagers evolved into what it is now: an elaborately imagined world of high fantasy forty years deep.

 The Tale of the Ember Queens